DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 [![Screenshot of ‘Placements’ tab with instruction to add a mentor first](/manage-school-placements/adding-placements/placements--list-no-mentors.png 'Screenshot of ‘Placements’ tab with instruction to add a mentor first')](/manage-school-placements/adding-placements/placements--list-no-mentors.png)

-> I often wouldn’t know who the mentor is, or it might change, so it’s a bit silly doing it now.
-I can understand what it’s asking me to do but it’s putting the cart before the horse because it can change frequently.
+> “I often wouldn’t know who the mentor is, or it might change, so it’s a bit silly doing it now.
+I can understand what it’s asking me to do but it’s putting the cart before the horse because it can change frequently.”

 ### Insight 4